5 Statistical Inference and Hypothesis Testing

 Reject \(H_0\) Type I Error (\(\alpha\)): Convict an innocent person.
 Correct Decision: Convict a guilty person.

-How can you determine whether a new marketing campaign increases conversion rates?
-Or whether customer churn differs significantly across segments?
-Such questions are central to statistical analysis and require choosing the appropriate hypothesis test based on the structure of the data.
+Questions such as whether a new marketing campaign increases conversion rates or whether churn differs across customer segments are common in statistical analysis.
+Addressing such questions requires a two-step process: first framing the hypothesis test and then selecting the appropriate statistical test based on the structure of the data.

 Table 5.2: Common hypothesis tests, their null hypotheses, and the types of variables they apply to.